 This app focuses on helping you save battery by ensuring WiFi is only turned on when needed.
 You can choose to turn on the WiFi only when you turn on the phone screen.
 Although this will prevent important messages from coming in when the screen is off, but if you are not expecting an important message then this is a very good way to save battery.

 You can also turn on/off WiFi based on specific locations determined by cell tower.
 For example, you can turn on WiFi when you are at home or office, but keep it off while outside.
 Other then that, you can also allow the app to scan for nearby WiFi connections to connect and disable WiFi if no WiFi is available.

 If any app or task requires you to constantly tap somewhere on the screen, then this app can do it for you.
-Tapping lets you specify places on the screen to tap and select the tap intervals.
+Auto Clicker lets you specify places on the screen to tap and select the tap intervals.
 Once all set up, it will automatically tap on the defined places based on the intervals set.